Grow Your Own Delicious Berries

 - High Yield: Produces 2-3 times the yield of ever-bearing varieties.

-- Extended Harvest: Enjoy fresh strawberries well past the 4th of July.
+- Extended Harvest: Enjoy fresh berries well past the 4th of July.

 - Versatile Use: Ideal for fresh eating, freezing, preserves, and jams.